I Wrote a Song: Critical response

 "I Wrote a Song" was met with positive reviews from critics.
 Alexis Petridis from The Guardian gave it a three-star rating out of five, commenting that "it was better than most of our entries in previous years but failed to stand out compared to last year's entry 'Space Man'".
 He also drew comparisons to "Dua Lipa-esque electronic pop, underpinned by a rhythm track influenced by the sound of Robin S.’s 90s house hit 'Show Me Love', with its uptempo waltzing rhythm is also a Europop trope, reminiscent of Mediterranean holiday hits such as 'Mr. Saxobeat'."

 Writing for the Daily Telegraph, James Hall described it as "a clever, sassy, precision-tooled banger" with a four-star rating out of five.
 He commented how "Muller sings the first verse over this before a bouncy bassline kicks in and we have a flamenco guitar-tinged middle eight that sounds like a chorus.
 The song is perfectly calibrated.
 It combines the lemon zing of revenge with a sprinkle of inner city smarts, a dollop of campness and some club ready beats."
 He gave praise to the organisers for picking a wise risk.

-The Official Charts Company described it as "a synth-pop stomper, all about Mae funneling her anger at the betrayal of an ex-partner."
+The Official Charts Company described it as "a pop stomper, all about Mae funneling her anger at the betrayal of an ex-partner."
 They added "how it's the freshest sounding UK Eurovision entry for countless years, sounding like something that actually belongs on radio rotation and your new music playlists."

 Chart performance

 In its release week, "I Wrote a Song" reached number three on the Official Big Top 40.
-On the UK Singles Chart, "I Wrote a Song" debuted at number 30, making it Muller's first top 40 entry as a solo artist, and her highest peaking single.
+On the UK Singles Chart, "I Wrote a Song" debuted at number 30, making it Muller's first top 40 entry as a solo artist, and her highest-peaking single.
 It became the first Eurovision UK entry in over a decade to debut inside the Official Top 40 in its first week, since Blue in 2011 with "I Can".
+On Friday 19 May, a week after the Eurovision Grand Final, "I Wrote a Song" had the biggest jump in the UK Singles Chart from number 45 to a new peak at number 9.
+Also, the song topped the Official Trending Chart, as measured by the Official Charts Company.

 Promotion

-Following the annoucement that Muller would be representing the UK in Liverpool, she appeared in a special programme later that evening on BBC One, called Eurovision 2023: Meet the UK Act, where she was interviewed by Scott Mills which was followed by the first full televisied broadcast of the song's music video.
+Following the announcement that Muller would be representing the UK in Liverpool, she appeared in a special programme later that evening on BBC One, called Eurovision 2023: Meet the UK Act, where she was interviewed by Scott Mills which was followed by the first full televised broadcast of the song's music video.
 The show was watched by an audience of over 2.76 million, becoming the second most-watched television programme in the UK that day.

+"I Wrote a Song" received its debut performance in Barcelona, during a Eurovision pre-party concert, and was further promoted at other Eurovision pre-parties.